pwafire/pwafire/pwafire-bundle/background-sync/README.md

 ### [We shall be adding the codelab below]()

-[PWA Fire Bundle ](https://github.com/mayeedwin/pwafire/tree/master/pwafire-bundle) Background sync is activated once your page is loaded by default.
+[PWA Fire Bundle ](https://github.com/mayeedwin/pwafire/tree/master/pwafire-bundle) Background Sync is activated once your page is loaded by default.
 Though you could re-configure this to anything.
 Maybe listen to events like on **click** with javascript.

 ### [How to configure]()